 We are focused on capturing efficiencies through a variety of methods, including placing increased emphasis behind our Resource Conservation (ReCon) program, uncovering and sharing best practices in operational efficiency from the program across our locations globally.
-Additionally, PepsiCo is working on developing and deploying leading technologies in its operations aimed at improving water-use efficiency.
+Additionally, PepsiCo is working on developing and deploying leading technologies in its operations aimed at improving water use efficiency.
 We do this through design improvements in our manufacturing processes and by looking downstream at enhanced wastewater treatment systems and recovery technology for water reuse.
-Technologies such as Minimal-Liquid Discharge (MLD) systems, membrane bioreactor (MBR) systems, and reverse osmosis (RO) systems are advanced technologies that we deploy to drive progress around water quality and efficiency.
-For example, in several of our snacks facilities in Mexico, we have installed membrane bioreactors coupled with RO wastewater treatment technology that enables water reuse and helps to deliver greater water-use efficiency.
-We currently employ membrane technology in Mexico, India, Belgium, Chile, Russia, Colombia, and the U.S., and are actively investing in more locations.
+Technologies such as Minimal-Liquid Discharge (MLD) systems, membrane bioreactor (MBR) systems, reverse osmosis (RO) systems and Closed Circuit Desalination (CCD) systems are advanced technologies that we deploy to drive progress around water quality and efficiency.
+For example, in several of our snacks facilities in Mexico, we have installed membrane bioreactors coupled with RO wastewater treatment technology that enables water reuse and helps to deliver greater water use efficiency.
+We currently employ membrane technology in Mexico, India, Belgium, Chile, Colombia, and the U.S., and are actively investing in more locations.

 While we focus on maximizing efficiency of the water we use in our agricultural and manufacturing operations, creating a healthier watershed also requires that we give back water that we have consumed.
 This is critical to the continuity of our business, our license to operate, and the health of our communities.
 That is why we have set a goal to replenish 100 percent of the water we consume in manufacturing operations located in high-water risk areas by 2025, and ensure that such replenishment takes place in the same watershed where the extraction has occurred.